-Gregory Swan (36 years of age) - Company Secretary
+Gregory Swan (38 years of age) - Company Secretary

-Mr. Swan is a Chartered Accountant and Chartered Secretary and is currently Chief Financial Officer and Company Secretary for several listed companies that operate in the resources sector, including Paringa Resources Limited (since November 2013), Equatorial Resources Limited (since May 2010) and Cradle Resources Limited (since April 2017).
-He commenced his career at a large international Chartered Accounting firm and has since been involved with a number of exploration and development companies, including Mantra Resources Limited, Coalspur Mines Limited, and Papillon Resources Limited.
-Mr Swan was appointed Company Secretary of Piedmont in October 2012.
+Mr. Swan is a Chartered Accountant and Chartered Secretary and is currently Company Secretary and Chief Financial Officer for several listed companies that operate in the resources sector.
+He commenced his career at a large international Chartered Accounting firm and has since been involved with a number of exploration and development companies, including Mantra Resources Limited, Papillon Resources Limited and Paringa Resources Limited.

+Mr. Swan was appointed Company Secretary of the Company on October 31, 2012.